enricodg/learn-terraform/6-provisioning-gcp-gke/README.md

 To checkout whether the NGINX is succfessfully deployed, go through your web browser and open the IP address from `$ terraform apply` output or by taking a look at your GCP console.

+For practice purposes, you can try to create Kubernetes deployment with multiple cluster, configuring load balancer, and auto-scaler.
 Please remember to always read the documentation from the [registry](https://registry.terraform.io/) which is very helpful to guide you about everything.